Effective Date: 09/01/03; 07/01/15

 - Money set aside for retirement

 - Review the self-employment documentation submitted for expenses that are not allowed.
 If these expenses are included on the federal income tax return and are shown as deductions, the ineligible amounts must be added to the income.

 - Figure monthly income by dividing annual self-employment income by 12.

 - If the expenses exceed the gross receipts, the self-employment income will be zero (-0-).
-Those additional expenses which exceed the gross receipts will not be subtracted from other earned income in the household.
+Those additional expenses which exceed the gross receipts will not be subtracted from other income from wages or salaries in the household.